The Mean Girls Cast Comes Together To Help The Las Vegas Shooting Victims

-For years, waking up on October 3rd meant celebrating Mean Girls Day, the unofficial holiday recognised by fans of the cult-classic comedy.
-In case you're out of the loop, the day memorialises an otherwise mundane interaction between Cady Heron and Aaron Samuels.
+For years, waking up on October 3rd meant celebrating Mean Girls Day, the unofficial holiday recognized by fans of the cult-classic comedy.
+In case you're out of the loop, the day memorializes an otherwise mundane interaction between Cady Heron and Aaron Samuels.
 He asked her what the date was, she responded "It's October 3rd," and the rest is history.

 But for millions of Americans, this October 3rd was different.
 Just two days prior, a 64-year-old gunman opened fire on the Route 91 Harvest Country Music Festival in Las Vegas, killing at least 59 people and injuring over 500 others.